-Must not drive and must notify the DVLA if aneurysm diameter is 6.5 cm or greater.
+Must not drive and must notify the DVLA if aneurysm diameter is 6.5cm or greater.

 Licence will be refused or revoked.
-Driving may be relicensed after successful surgical treatment without evidence of further enlargement and no other disqualifying condition.
+May be relicenced/licensed after successful surgical treatment without evidence of further enlargement and no other disqualifying condition.
+In cases of bicuspid aortopathy, maximum aortic diameter should be less than 6.5cm.